 If you live, work, bank, invest, or own a business, and hold your assets all in just one country, you are putting all of your eggs in one basket.

-You’re making a high-stakes bet that everything is going to be ok in that one country — forever, and in reality nothing last forever.
+You’re making a high-stakes bet that everything is going to be ok in that one country — forever.

 Right now, most major governments are insolvent, central banks are borderline insolvent, pension funds are nearly insolvent.